On 2 March 2015, I am giving a full day pre-conference training session on SSIS internals and performance at SQLRally Nordic in Copenhagen

 The first part of this full-day session will cover the internals of SSIS.
 Starting with an overview, we will move into the details of the control flow engine and the data flow engine.
 At the end of the internals section, you will have a deep understanding of the strengths and weaknesses of SSIS and what is the best way to design your packages.

 The second part will cover the architecture of the SSIS Server, which came with SQL Server 2012.
 We will dive into the SSIS catalog and the host process used to execute the packages.

 The third part will cover how we can use the knowledge about the internals of SSIS to gain better performance.
-This part will show practical examples of common performance problems, and how these can be solved.
-Furthermore we will look at how designing and tuning your data flows can increase performance significantly.
+This part will show practical examples of common performance problems, and how to solve these.
+Furthermore, we will look at how designing and tuning your data flows can increase performance.